Cllr Connor introduced this item, noting that this

 Cllr Connor summarised key points highlighted by the

-details about the work of the project board and the Commissioning
+- Further details about the work of the project board and the

-capturing the voice of residents in the discussions on their
+- Accurately capturing the voice of residents in the discussions

-on contracts and commissioning, including through the Dynamic
+- Improvements on contracts and commissioning, including through

-and tracking of case progress, the use of the support plan as
+- Monitoring and tracking of case progress, the use of the support

 process.